 -

-Facilitate collaborative learning: Technology will connect students with similar learning needs and interests, fostering collaborative learning environments where they can share knowledge, solve problems, and support each other's growth.
+support collaborative learning: Technology will connect students with similar learning needs and interests, fostering collaborative learning environments where they can share knowledge, solve problems, and support each other's growth.

 The future of learning is bright, and tools like Quizlet are playing a crucial role in shaping that future.
 By embracing technology and incorporating innovative features like the "I don't know" keybind, we can create more effective, engaging, and personalized learning experiences for students of all ages.